rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene11-custom-rules-and-plugins.md

 Mention the scene number and tell the audience about:

 SonarQube provides a powerful API that allows you to automate tasks and create custom integrations.
 In this scene, we'll explore how to use the SonarQube API for various automation scenarios.

+### Script for Course Creator
+- Mention scene 11 and introduce the key points

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 11 of our SonarQube course. introduce the key points"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">